odyssomay/LispIndent/README.md

 ## Configuration

-Most configuration is done in the plugin options.
+Most configuration is done in the `Plugin Options` tab of the `Optiions` dialog.
-They can be accessed in `Plugins->Plugin Options...`, select `LispIndent`.
+They can be accessed in `Plugins->Plugin Options...`, and select `LispIndent`.

 ### Key bindings